 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Speaking: Talking to others to convey information effectively.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Service Orientation: Actively looking for ways to help people.

 - Credit Specialist

 - Certified Credit Counselor

-In 2016, there was an estimated number of 38,300 jobs in the United States for Credit Counselor.
+In the United States, there were 38,300 jobs for Credit Counselor in 2016.
 New jobs are being produced at a rate of 13.8% which is above the national average.
 The Bureau of Labor Statistics predicts 5,300 new jobs for Credit Counselor by 2026.
-The BLS estimates 3,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 3,800 job openings in this field each year.

 The states with the most job growth for Credit Counselor are Utah, North Dakota, and Idaho.
 Watch out if you plan on working in Wyoming, Vermont, or Maine.
 These states have the worst job growth for this type of profession.